jack-chen1688/LinuxSystem/LinuxSysAdminDev.md

 chattr -i /path/to/filename
 To check the attribute, we can use the command of lsattr.

 * What is the difference between hardlinks and symlinks?
 What happens when you remove the source to a symlink/hardlink?
+Answer: A hard link points directly to the i-node of the files.
+A symbolic link is an indirect pointer to a file.
+Hard links normally require that the link and the file reside in the same file system.
+Only the superuser can create a hard link to a directory (when supported by the underlying filesystem).
+On Linux, ext2/ext3/ext4 does not support hard link to a directory.
+A symbolic link does not have such a limit.
+When the source to a symlink is removed, the content of the file is deleted and the symbolic link will become invalid.
+When the source to a hardlink is removed, the content of the file will not be deleted, only the link count in the inode will be decreased by 1.
+The hard link will not be affected.
+Renaming the source will not affect the hard link as well.

 * What is an inode and what fields are stored in an inode?
+Answer: inode is a data structure that stores all information of a file on Linux and other Unix-like operating systems except its name and its actual data.
 * How to force/trigger a file system check on next reboot?
 Answer:
 a. for root partition, we can create an empty file of /forcefsck to trigger